MicrosoftDocs/azure-docs/articles/azure-arc/data/create-sql-managed-instance-using-kubernetes-native-tools.md

 ---
-title: Create a SQL Managed Instance using Kubernetes tools
+title: Deploy a new SQL Managed Instance enabled by Azure Arc using Kubernetes tools
-description: Deploy Azure Arc-enabled SQL Managed Instance using Kubernetes tools.
+description: Describes how to use Kubernetes tools to deploy SQL Managed Instance enabled by Azure Arc.
 services: azure-arc
 ms.service: azure-arc
 ms.subservice: azure-arc-data-sqlmi